sinhaeti/PreCISE1/README.md

 ## Pipeline Information

 ### Pipeline Note
-The main branch consists of bash scriptd optimized for high-performance compute clusters.
-Refer to the "docker-nextflow" branch for a preproducible pipeline across different compute environments.
+The main branch consists of bash scripts optimized for high-performance compute clusters.
+Refer to the "docker-nextflow" branch for a reproducible pipeline across different compute environments.

 ### How to Run the Pipeline
 `./run_precise_jobarray.sh [config_file] [fastq_directory] [output_directory] [min_allele_fraction] [enzymatic_or_sonication]`